thankyoumyteens/note/programming/Java/md/gc/src/jdk21/g1/gc/ygc/collect.md

 void
 HeapRegionManager::par_iterate(HeapRegionClosure *blk, HeapRegionClaimer *hrclaimer, const uint start_index) const {
-    // Every worker will actually look at all regions, skipping over regions that
-    // are currently not committed.
-    // This also (potentially) iterates over regions newly allocated during GC.
-This
-    // is no problem except for some extra work. const uint n_regions = hrclaimer->n_regions();
+    const uint n_regions = hrclaimer->n_regions();
     for (uint count = 0; count < n_regions; count++) {
         // 要认领的分区索引